How to Paint a Door

-Clean and scuff sand both sides of door.
+Scuff sand* both sides of the door.

 WARNING!
 If you scrape, sand or remove old paint, you may release lead dust.
 LEAD IS TOXIC.
 Contact the National Lead Information Hotline at 1-800-424-LEAD, or log on to www.epa.gov/lead.

-Remove from hinges and place on flat surface.
 Remove knobs, plates and locks or block off with painter's tape.

-If you use painter's tape, be sure to remove it as soon as possible after the door is painted, before the paint is completely dry.
+Note: If you use painter's tape, be sure to remove it as soon as possible after the door is painted, before the paint is completely dry.
 Otherwise, you may need to gently score the edge where it meets the door before removing the tape.